Password Master Help

 Register the file extension ".PWM" to system, so that the PWM databases can be opened directly in Windows Explorer by simple double-clicks.

-The setup program automatically register .PWM to system, and remove the extension from system when uninstalling.
+The setup program automatically registers .PWM to system, and removes the extension from system when uninstalling.

 Purchase & Register